Table of Contents

 4) Rating & Rewarding

-Finally, managers evaluate employee performance based on results and behaviour.
+Finally, Managers evaluate employee performance based on results and behaviour.
 High-performing employees are recognised and rewarded, while those needing improvement get personalised support.

 Example: